yonaskolb/Mint/README.md

 - **install**: Installs a package, so it can be run with `run` later, and also links that version globally
 - **run**: Runs a package.
 This will install it first if it isn't already installed, though won't link it globally.
 It's useful for running a certain version.
-- **update**: Installs a package while enforcing an update and rebuild.
-Shouldn't be required unless you are pointing at a branch and want to update it.
 - **list**: Lists all currently installed packages and versions.
 - **uninstall**: Uninstalls a package by name.
 - **bootstrap**: Installs all the packages in your [Mintfile](#mintfile) without linking them globally